cbodonnell/ebui/README.md

 # EBUI - Ebitengine UI Framework

-EBUI is a comprehensive UI framework for [Ebitengine](https://ebitengine.org/), providing a set of components and layouts for building game interfaces and tools.
+EBUI is a UI framework for [Ebitengine](https://ebitengine.org/), providing a set of components and layouts for building game interfaces and tools.

 ## Features